 The common misconceptions of neurodiversity

-The neurodistinct community is large; estimates vary anywhere from 1 in 20 people to as many as 1 in 5., but people who don’t have a direct or familial connection to someone who is neurodivergent can often be very under-informed leading to some common misconceptions.
+The neurodiverse community is large; estimates vary anywhere from 1 in 20 people to as many as 1 in 5, but people who don’t have a direct or familial connection to someone who is neurodistinct can often be very under-informed leading to some common misconceptions.

 “If you don’t know someone personally, all you really have is TV or you have movies and you see Rainman, or you see the Sheldon Coopers of the world.
 ‘This person I just met can’t be autistic because they don’t act like this person I saw in this movie once.’
 It’s just the cycle of misinformation that I think keeps people in the dark as to what it really means.” – Megan Lavine, Senior Human Resources Manager at Procter & Gamble